ReDI-School/js-berlin-2023-fall/lesson16.md

 ### Task

 Show the holidays in Germany for 2024.

-This differs from state to state.
-Add a dropdown to select a specific state?
+BONUS: Add a dropdown to select holidays for one state only.

 ---